brndd/vanilla-tweaks/README.md

 - **Large Address Aware patch**
   - This allows the game to use more than 2GB of memory by setting a flag in the executable header.
 See https://codekabinett.com/rdumps.php?Lang=2&targetDoc=largeaddressaware-msaccess-exe for more information.
   - If you experience inexplicable crashes, try disabling this patch, and if you manage to reproduce them let me know via an issue.
 The client *should* have no issues being Large Address Aware, but you never know.
+- **Camera skip glitch fix**
+  - Fixes the glitch where the camera sometimes skips to face a random direction when rotated.

 ## Usage